NSO-developer/nso-gitbook/development/core-concepts/northbound-apis/nso-netconf-server.md

 ### Using OpenSSH <a href="#d5e432" id="d5e432"></a>

 NSO is delivered with a program **netconf-subsys** which is an OpenSSH subsystem program.
 It is invoked by the OpenSSH daemon after successful authentication.
-It functions as a relay between the ssh daemon and NSO; it reads data from the ssh daemon from standard input and writes the data to NSO over a loopback socket, and vice versa.
+It functions as a relay between the ssh daemon and NSO; it reads data from the ssh daemon from standard input and writes the data to NSO over a socket connection, and vice versa.
 This program is delivered as source code in `$NCS_DIR/src/ncs/netconf/netconf-subsys.c`.
 It can be modified to fit the needs of the application.
 For example, it could be modified to read the group names for a user from an external LDAP server.

 When using OpenSSH, the users are authenticated by OpenSSH, i.e., the user names are not stored in NSO.
 To use OpenSSH, compile the `netconf-subsys` program, and put the executable in e.g. `/usr/local/bin`.
 Then add the following line to the ssh daemon's config file, `sshd_config`: